Lucy Liu

 Monrovia street fair.
 I grew up going there.
 There’s the petting zoo, farmers market, lots of vendors, and restaurants along both sides.
 We walk around.
 I always like to go to Yogurtland and grab yogurt afterward when I’m tired as well.

-Lacey Park.
-There’s just something about Lacey Park and the tall palm trees.
+Lacy Park.
+There’s just something about Lacy Park and the tall palm trees.
 When I go, it just really grounds me.

 Happy Buddha Kitchen Vegetarian Restaurant.
 It’s on Rosemead and Broadway next to the Office Depot.
 It is a Vietnamese restaurant.